Green rail lines with icons of people in a meeting and person sitting by a tree. Text says: "Connecting Communities"

 METRO GOLD LINE

-The METRO Gold Line is a new 10-mile-long bus rapid transit (BRT) route that will bring frequent, all-day service connecting St. Paul, Maplewood, Landfall, Oakdale, and Woodbury.
-Construction of the Gold Line has begun, and the line is expected to begin providing service in 2025 once complete.
-Although the line is not yet operational, communities have already begun seeing growth.
+The METRO Gold Line is a 10-mile-long bus rapid transit (BRT) route that brings frequent, all-day service connecting St. Paul, Maplewood, Landfall, Oakdale, and Woodbury.
+Learn more about the Gold Line.

 History of the METRO Gold Line

 The Gold Line, first planned in 2010, began construction in fall 2022 to address congestion in the east metro.
 Funded by public and private partners, the project involved significant community input, much of it gathered online during the pandemic.
-Once complete, the Gold Line will connect residents to jobs, homes, businesses, and essential services across the region.
+The Gold Line connects residents to jobs, homes, businesses, and essential services across the region.

 What is happening on the Gold Line?